Communist Party of Thailand: Peak

-Shifting alliances

 The military and political growth of the party would however be hampered by developments wider afield.
 The party depended on support from states and communist parties in neighbouring countries, and as international alliances shifted the CPT found itself vulnerable.

 In late 1978, the Sino-Soviet split developed into armed hostilities in Southeast Asia as war broke out between Vietnam and Kampuchea, two countries that supported the CPT.
 Laos, a country which hosted many PLAT bases, sided with Vietnam in the dispute.
 In January 1979, the CPT and PLAT were expelled from Laos by the government, a military setback for the party.
 Bunyen Worthong and a small section of other ex-student leaders and intellectuals broke with the party leadership and on 22 October 1979, they formed the Thai Isan Liberation Party (generally called Pak Mai, the 'New Party') in Vientiane.
 Pak Mai was a communist party that supported Vietnamese-Laotian positions and was based in Laos.

 Initially, the CPT adopted a neutral stance in the conflict between Vietnam and Kampuchea, causing relations to deteriorate with both the Chinese and the Vietnamese parties.
 However, as Vietnam intervened militarily in Kampuchea, the CPT condemned the Vietnamese action in a statement issued on 7 June 1979.

 As diplomatic and trade relations between Thailand and China improved, and Thai and Chinese governments found a common enemy in pro-Soviet Vietnam, moral and logistical support for the CPT by the Chinese declined sharply.
 The Chinese Communist Party began advising the CPT to tone down their revolutionary discourse against the Thai government in their radio broadcasts and to support Democratic Kampuchean forces against the Vietnamese.
 On 10 July 1979, VOPT declared that it would cease to its broadcasting service.
 On 11 July, the last VOPT broadcast was transmitted.
 Renmin Ribao carried a congratulatory message from the CPT on the 30th anniversary of the People's Republic of China on 30 September, which called for militant unity between Thai and Chinese communists, but thereafter news about the CPT in Chinese media became scarce.